 I found that mounting the wood so that the t-nut is located about 3/4 of the way towards the back edge of the pochade box gave me the best balance, but you will need to adjust that to match your own set up.
 Try balancing the pochade box on your fingers or on a small block of wood to find the ideal balance point (it's best to do this with the lid up and holding a panel, just as if you were painting).
 Placing the nut in the right spot will minimize any twisting of the tripod head when it's in use.

 I used a ball mount head on a medium-duty carbon fiber tripod which is rated for 20lbs.
-I think this is the best choice of tripod for a plein air painter and it's more than enough for my pochade box, even with its glass palette.
+I think this is the best choice of tripod for a plein air painter and it's more than strong enough for my pochade box, even with its glass palette.
 I'd recommend against buying a top-of-the-line tripod—it will just end up getting covered in paint, and a painter's tripod tends to get handled very roughly.

 Here's a close-up of my home-made pochade box mounted on the tripod on location at Lake Union in Seattle, WA.